-Polishable overlays are a popular alternative to polished concrete where the existing concrete slab isn’t a good candidate to be polished.
+Polishable overlays are a popular alternative to polished concrete where the existing concrete slab isn’t a good candidate for regular polishing.
 Infilling trenches, patching, spalling and removing existing modular floor coverings often result in a concrete surface that doesn’t meet with customer approval.

 Additionally, wavy concrete and edge curl will often yield a polished surface with varying degrees of aggregate reveal.
 While this may be acceptable to customers, often a flat, smooth, level surface with predictable aggregate distribution is what they really want.
 In these situations, a polishable overlay is often the answer to achieve that look.

 With polishable overlays, as with polished concrete, one consideration above all others will ensure the success of the installation — managing customer expectations.
-This is best achieved through creating a mock-up on the project site.
+The best way to achieve this is by creating a mock-up on the project site.

-During my tenure as a technical manager for an overlay manufacturer, as well as in my current role as business development manager, I’ve seen firsthand how mock-ups are critical to managing customer expectations so that potentially contentious claims are avoided.
+During my tenure as a technical manager for an overlay manufacturer, as well as in my current role as business development manager, I’ve seen firsthand how mock-ups are critical to managing customer expectations so that the installer can avoid potentially contentious claims.
 What is discouraging is how rarely I’ve seen them placed.

 Many of the polished overlay claims I managed dealt solely with a failure of the overlay to meet the anticipated aesthetic.
 On such claims, my first question was, “Was the mock-up approved?”
-Unfortunately, this simple question was frequently met with silence, an acknowledgment that one wasn’t performed or that the topping was approved based on a hand sample.
+Unfortunately, this simple question was frequently met with silence.
+This is an acknowledgment that there was either no mock-up or that the topping received approval based on a hand sample.

 At this point, the situation would often devolve into a series of finger pointing that yielded little but frustration for all involved.
 The result was an unsatisfied customer and an installer with a compromised reputation.

-So why are mock-ups so rarely performed?
+So why do installers rarely perform?
 I believe many installers don’t appreciate their value and deem them too costly or time-consuming.
 For a finished surface that’s unique and where the final surface is manufactured on-site, this can be a costly error in terms of money and reputation.
 For those who want to showcase their abilities using polishable overlays, start by managing your customer’s expectations.
-This is greatly facilitated through the mock-up.
+Mock-ups greatly facilitate this process.

 First, let’s define what we mean by a proper mock-up.
 For the customer to understand the aesthetic of the polished overlay, a mock-up must meet the following criteria: